White Sox vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 12 doubles, a triple, six home runs, 24 walks and 25 RBI (45 total hits).
+- Ramirez has 12 doubles, two triples, six home runs, 24 walks and 25 RBI (46 total hits).
 He has stolen five bases.

 Ramírez Recent Games